vivianmaxine/vivianmaxine.github.io/index.md

 - Lesson 5: l;
 - Lesson 6: fd + jkl;

+#### 4. Re-read pages 50-84 of JavaScript & jQuery book

 #### 3. Worked on JavaScript exercises on freeCodeCamp
-- Reviewed sections 17-25 (up to "Escape Sequences in Strings")
+- Reviewed sections 26-28 (up to "Constructing Strings with Variables")
-- Concatenating Strings (26-27)
+- Appending Variables to Strings (29)

 --------------------